priya006/GeoQuizApp/README.md

 3. View model class created to store UI related data
 4. Moved the business logic from Activity class to its own viewmodel
 5. Created a seperate Horizontal layout.
 So the view gets arranged as per the horizontal payout when the screen oritentation is landscape mode
+6. Explored Concept of LiveData, SaveStateHandle.
+This part was super fun!
-6. Tested  the app in split screen.
-Android 13 and above seems to get the muti screem capabillity or multiresume capability for free with zero code.
+7. Tested  the app in split screen.
+Android 13 and above seems to get the muti screen capabillity or multiresume capability for free with zero code.